DadBluhm/basement-closet/README.md

 It may simplify installation to use Windows Subsystem for Linux.

-## Devcontainer Setup
+### VS Code Setup

 1. Install the extension Remote - Containers
 2. Open the command pallete (Ctrl+Shift+P) and search for "Open in Container"
-3. You should see a terminal open up
+3. You should see a terminal open up; run `poetry install`

+### Pycharm Setup

+Follow instructions found here: https://www.analyticsvidhya.com/blog/2020/08/docker-based-python-development-with-cuda-support-on-pycharm-and-or-visual-studio-code/